In this blog post we'll review SharePoint online backup options, including:

-The compliance policies are included in premium Microsoft 365 subscriptions.
-It is a powerful tool, enabling administrators to capture & backup almost (see the limitations in section 4) all versions of SharePoint items.
+The compliance retention capabilities are included in premium Microsoft 365 subscriptions.
+They are a powerful tool enabling administrators to capture & backup almost all versions of SharePoint data.

 Third party backup tools use Microsoft APIs to pull a copy of your data and store it on a secondary storage (locally or in the cloud).

-While Afi itself develops a backup solution for Microsoft 365, we belive that for many organizations the standard Microsoft 365 recovery tools or compliance retention may be sufficient.
+While Afi itself develops a backup solution for Microsoft 365, we belive that the standard Microsoft 365 recovery tools or compliance retention may be sufficient for many organizations.

-All 3rd party services have limitations imposed by MS APIs (such as limited backup frequency and supported data types).
-And if you decide to use a third-party solution, you need to understand their limitations.
+All 3rd party services have limitations imposed by the MS APIs (such as limited backup frequency and data types available for backup/recovery).
+If you are considering using a third-party solution, you need to understand their limitations.

 Standard Post-deletion Retention

 The standard post-deletion retention is a mechanism that keeps deleted items and entire SharePoint sites for some time (up to 107 days) before deleting them irrversably.
 This enables Microsoft 365 administrators to recover items within the retention window.